-These services are provided in accordance with the requirements of the Act on Electronic Signature of 18 September, 2001 (Journal of Law No. 130 item 1450, of 2001), the current WebTrust Program for CAs and the CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures - Part 1: System Security Requirements.
+These services are provided in accordance with:

+- the Integrated Management System, implemented by Unizeto Technologies SA, which includes the requirements of the ISO: 9001: 2009 and PNISO/IEC 27001: 2007, - the Act on Electronic Signature of 18 September, 2001 (Journal of Law 2001 No. 130 item 1450), - the current WebTrust Program for CAs, and - the CWA 14167-1 Security Requirements for Trustworthy Systems Managing Certificates for Electronic Signatures Part 1: System Security Requirements.

 This Certification Practice Statement defines parties, their obligations and responsibilities, types of certificates, authentication procedures and applicability range.
 The knowledge of the nature, purpose and role of the Certification Practice Statement and the Certification Policy is particularly important for a subscriber and a relying party4.